brucemack/kc1fsz-rc1/docs/users.md

 Sets the frequency of the test tone.

 (freq_hz) The test tone frequency in Hertz.
 Default is 1000.

-#### set call (callsign)
-Sets the station callsign.
-Limit 16 characters, slashes are allowed.

-#### set pass (password)
-Sets the station password.
-Limit 16 characters.
-Used for secure access.
-You should use numbers if DTMF access is being used.

-#### set repeatmode (mode)

-(mode) is one of the following:

-* 0 - Two radios operate independently.
-* 1 - Cross-radio repeat, exclusive.
-When both receivers are active at the same time, the first to become active is repeated through both transmitters and the second receiver is ignored.
-* 2 - Cross-radio repeat, mixed.
-When both receivers are active at the same time, the audio from both receivers is mixed and transmitted through both transmitters.
-(Default)

-#### set idrequiredint (second)

-Sets the number of seconds between mandatory ID transmission.
-Default is 600 seconds (10 minutes).

 #### set cosmode (radio) (mode)
 Controls the carrier detect (COS) mode used by the radio.